Code-Institute-Submissions/village-winery/README.md

 * Map of the location
     * As the website has been designed and developed using HTML and CSS mainly,I was looking for a way to add Google maps to my project using these programming languages.
       After researching Google,I came across a simple solution by copying embedded HTML code snippet as follows: Open Google maps in browser -> place a pin to location -> click share button -> select option "Embed a map" -> copy HTML link.
-      I wanted width to be always 100% of the screen size, however it would not pass [W3C](https://validator.w3.org/) as an inline CSS so I decided to specify this in style.css file.
+      I wanted the width to be always 100% of the screen size, however it would not pass [W3C](https://validator.w3.org/) as an inline CSS so I decided to specify this in style.css file.
 * Footer with links to social media
     * Footer is a feature visible on every page.
 It is designed with a minimalistic approach containing social media links to connect with the business owner.
       Links will open the desired social media platform in a separate tab so the users can still remain on the page they are currently on.